alicemunsal/dohex/DoHex2.md

 > - Solving problems you probably don't have creates more problems you definitely do.
 > - There is no ideal, abstract solution to the problem.

-Software developers generally focus on entities and their relationships
+OOP developers try to create abstract model of the problem  focus on entities and their relationships

 Immutable data types
 side effect free